pokealarm/pokealarm/docs/getting-started/installation.rst

    that might break your current configuration.
 2. Open up a command line and change directory to the root folder of your install.
-3. Run the command ``git pull && pip install -r requirements.txt`` to update to the latest version.
+3. Run the command ``git pull && pip3 install -r requirements.txt --upgrade``
+   to update to the latest version.

 .. |br| raw:: html